baldrech/mizerEvolution/README.md

 library(mizerEvolution)
 ```

-mizerEvolution is compatible with R versions XX and later.
+mizerEvolution is compatible with R versions 2.0.4 and later.
 The source
 code for mizerEvolution is hosted on
 [Github.](https://github.com/baldrech/mizerEvolution)